Find Trade Colleges

 The colleges and universities below are the most popular for construction trades majors pursuing a basic certificate.

 Our analysis found Bevill State Community College to be the most popular school for construction trades students who want to pursue a basic certificate in Alabama.
-Located in the distant town of Jasper, Bevill State Community College is a public college with a small student population.
+Located in the town of Jasper, Bevill State Community College is a public college with a small student population.

 About 8% of the students majoring in construction trades at the school are women while 92% are male.